open-video-game-library/HunterChameleon/README.EN.md

 Hunter Chameleon is a 2D shoot 'em up game of chameleon.

-Shoot down flies, apples, and other targets that constantly appear with the chameleon's tongue.
+Shoot down some targets that constantly appear with the chameleon's tongue.

 ![The image of Hunter Chameleon](https://user-images.githubusercontent.com/52689532/222994483-b0638233-ecbb-4c2f-811d-4c572933444f.png)